jjfraney/bells/server/README.md

 Capability to use a different player is not a goal of belltower at this time.

 The command line tool 'mpc' can control the MPD player.
-The Belltower component sends commands to the configured MPD player over a network connection or unix socket.
+The Belfry component sends commands to the configured MPD player over a network connection or unix socket.

 The media player will drive the audio subsystem to